 But with these new ones we got yesterday they still get to feel the water, so it all evens out.

-We’ve had such a good summer at the kids ages of 2&4 ….
+We’ve had such a good summer at the kids ages of 2 and 4 ….
 100% better than the hot hot summer I was pregnant, the summer I was a new mom with a baby, the summer I was still a new mom pregnant again and chasing a toddler, the summer I juggled an infant and a 2 year old, and even the summer where I chased around a 1 year old and a 3 year old.
 For all the mamas out there who are going through all the stages I just described: I feel you.
 I SO feel you.
-I can say with experience tho that is GETS SO MUCH BETTER
+I can say with experience tho that is GETS SO MUCH BETTER.

-Scroll through for some major inspiration.
+Scroll through for some major life inspo:

-We sat in a new (to us) area, with an interesting fish net shade thing and sand/dirt.
+One time, we sat in a new (to us) area, with an interesting fish net shade thing and sand/dirt.
 It was kind of annoying getting the gravel on our wet feet and shoes, but the shade was nice and hard to find there.
 So it was a toss up.
 It was also right by the lockers which I liked.
 This seating is located on the west side of the park behind the wave pool.

 There’s also some pretty cool looking seating under shade trees in the cabana area around the lazy river, except it’s free seating not cabana seating.